Nuisance wildlife and pests—including rats, mice, raccoons, and mosquitoes—can carry many diseases that pose serious risks to your household.

 Trichinosis

 The larvae of Trichinella worms cause trichinosis.
-The larvae can be found in undercooked meat from wild game or domestic animals.
+The larvae can be found in undercooked meat from wild game or domestic animals, with most human infections in the U.S. linked to consuming wild game.
 In particular, bears, boars, domestic pigs, felines, foxes, dogs, wolves, horses, seals, and walruses are all known carriers of this parasite.

 Brucellosis

-Brucellosis can affect domestic animals such as sheep, goats, cattle, pigs, horses, and dogs.
-Additionally, it can infect wild mammals such as rodents, deer, bison, elk, moose, camels, and water buffalos.
+Brucellosis is a globally widespread zoonotic disease, with over 500,000 human cases estimated each year.
+It often affects domestic animals such as sheep, goats, cattle, pigs, horses, and dogs.
+Additionally, it can infect wild mammals such as rodents, deer, bison, elk, moose, camels, and water buffalo.

 The most common way for humans to contract the disease is by consuming undercooked meat or unpasteurized dairy products of an infected animal.
 But you may also contract the disease by breathing the aerosolized bacteria.